-Lauren has been working in the field of Administration for the School of Architecture and Design since 2017.
-She engages with both students and staff members of the MoDDD program striving to provide efficient and effective assistance at all times.
-She aims to bring her knowledge of the wellness industry coupled with her innovative thinking to the dynamic team that make up the Master of Disaster, Design and Development program.
+Lauren has worked in administration for the School of Architecture and Design since 2017.
+She engages with both students and staff members of the MoDDD program and strives to provide efficient and effective assistance at all times.
+She aims to bring her knowledge of the wellness industry coupled with her innovative thinking to the dynamic team that makes up the Master of Disaster, Design and Development program.

 ”“MoDDD is the only degree in the world that I know of that is transformative.
 It doesn’t just give you the skills of how to build a building or work with people who have trauma, it gives you all of those skills so that you can ...bring to bear the kinds of skills necessary to run the entire operation.”Professor Ed BlakelyChair, Future Cities Collaborative and Former Director of Recovery, New Orleans